 Which Medicare Plan Are You Eligible For?

-When you enroll to receive Medicare Part A, you will be covered for hospital insurance.
-While Part A covers most necessary medical hospital services, it does not cover all expenses.
-The medical expenses covered by Medicare Part A include inpatient care in hospitals, blood transfusions (units of blood received at the hospital), skilled nursing facility care (brief period care at a facility or at a nursing home after medical treatment in the hospital), hospice (at home support services for terminally ill patients), and home health care services (part time nursing care service and equipment for ill at home).
-The payment of a premium is not common for Medicare Part A, since most payments are taken from a paycheck for those who work.
-You are eligible for Part A if you meet any of the listed qualifications for Medicare.
+Medicare Part A is commonly referred to as Medicare hospital insurance.
+Although Part A covers most necessary hospital services, it does not cover all expenses.
+The medical expenses covered by Medicare Part A include inpatient care in hospitals, blood transfusions (units of blood received at the hospital), skilled nursing facility care (brief period care at a facility or at a nursing home after medical treatment in the hospital), hospice care (at-home support services for terminally ill patients), and home healthcare services (part-time nursing care and equipment you receive in your home to treat an injury or illness).